 The solidus is slightly thinner and more oblique.
 Typographers use it to improvise fractions (see illustration).
 Solidus was the name of a Roman coin, and a Roman pound (libra) was comprised of 72 solidi.
 The British pound mark (£) is a descendant of the Roman libra.
 The symbol for the British pound sterling a stylized italic upper case L. It’s an abbreviated form of libra, “scale/balance.”
 The Latin pondo for “pound” was about twelve ounces, and libra is the source of the abbreviation “lb.”
 The English shilling is abbreviated with a solidus (e.g. “1 ⁄ 6” would be 1 shilling and sixpence).

 While we’re on currency symbols, the dollar comes to us from the Spanish peso.
 A handwritten “Ps” was an abbreviation for pesos in the New World.
-In English, it was first recorded in the 1770s in manuscripts and is seen in print in the early nineteenth century.
+As time went on, the abbreviation was written with the S on top of the P. In English, it was first recorded in the 1770s in manuscripts and is seen in print in the early nineteenth century.

 Again, a tip of the sombrero to the brilliant Humez brothers.